Ineichen-Group/NeuroTrialAnalysis/README.md

 4. For each linked entity concept, filter its the parent nodes based on whether they appear in the snomed_id node column.
 5. The elements which have no parent are in the highest level in their hierarchy tree and all of their children should be mapped to that representation.
 6. For each linked entity concept, keep only the parent nodes which do not have a parent of their own in the current dataframe.
+7. If the linked concept is of another type, e.g. we are working with disease annotations, but it was linked to subtance node, we would keep the original entity.

 ## 4.3.
 Combining BioLinkBERT and AACT Annotations
 The code for this step is in notebook [00-2-linked-snomed-to-hierarchy](./00-2-linked-snomed-to-hierarchy.ipynb).